PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Emiliano Zapata Movie

 It's the year 1952 and Marlon Brando is Emiliano Zapata in Viva Zapata!
-The hot chick is Jean Peters.
+(Trailer)

 Emiliano Zapata Links